NickGrunert/master-thesis/modules/03_truth_compare.typ

     == Creating Ground Truth images

-    The evaluation will be based on a set of 20 ground truth images, which were derived from images corresponding to the 60th percentile of the entire image dataset sorted by roof area.
+    The evaluation will be based on a set of twenty ground truth images, which were derived from images corresponding to the 60th percentile of the entire image dataset sorted by roof area.
     This selection was made on the basis that these models adequately represent the data overall.
     They are sufficiently small to be processed in a reasonable timeframe while still exhibiting sufficient complexity.
     A more expansive roof composed of a greater quantity of diminutive, intricate surface segments would not generate a sufficient amount of information to justify the investment of time required to manually construct ground truths.